Director of Major Gifts

 Starting salary range: $78,374 to $96,758 (based on experience and qualifications).

-Unlimited paid time off, mandatory four weeks off; paid parental leave; federally observed holidays
+Unlimited paid time off, including a mandatory four weeks off

-100% employer-paid health insurance premiums, including dental and vision, with 50% coverage for dependents.
+100% employer-paid health insurance premiums (medical, dental, vision) with 50% dependent coverage

 Work schedule